javierperez1/codeChallenge1/README.md

 To run the code open up a terminal and enter:
 '''
-python3 bang.py
+python3 code.py
 '''

-The "1-Million-Digits-of-Pi-π.txt" was obtained from the link
+The "1-Million-Digits-of-Pi-π.txt" text file was obtained from the following link:

 https://www.damienelliott.com/wp-content/uploads/2020/07/1-Million-Digits-of-Pi-π.txt